Piras2024/QNL-Net-for-Image-Classification-Review-by-Matteo-Piras/README.md

-# QNL_Net for Image Classification – Review by Matteo Piras
+# QNL-Net for Image Classification – Review by Matteo Piras